mx-2/3d-fix/ELEX/README.md

 - F4 cycles between two convergence presets, one for gameplay, one for MFD

 #####Changelog:
+- v1.4: Ported most fixes to ShaderRegex and updated the fix to patch 1.0.2946
 - v1.3: Ported tile lighting fix to ShaderRegex to catch all missing shaders Decal fix now works at any resolution
         Menu HEX pattern fix now works on any resolution and HUD depth